aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_addbendersfeasibilitycut.rst

   problem).
 The Benders' master problem must be a MIP problem.
 |
 | The cut is typically added as a lazy constraint in a callback during
-  the MIP branch & cut search.
+  the MIP branch-and-cut search.
 This procedure is typically used in a Benders' decomposition algorithm in which a single master MIP problem is solved.